Vomiting, nausea and fever are the common signs of food poisoning, and symptoms may vary from one individual to another

 When food poisoning occurs due to the intake of uncooked meat or raw seafood causing vomiting, nausea, fever and headache and diarrhoea, it is because of the bacteria named Vibrio cholera.
 In such cases, the kids should be given essential medication but only after consulting a doctor.
 Also, essential home remedies and lighter, easy-to-digest food should be given to the child.
 Make sure the water given to the child to during this time is boiled twice, so kill every bacteria.

 Food Poisoning Due To Other Bacteria

 - When transferred through contaminated facets of food and water, causing severe diarrhoea and abdominal cramps are due to E-Coli.

 - Staphylococcus aureus is transferred through cakes, cream and other dairy products, and salad causing nausea, vomiting and dizziness.

 - Bacillus cereus causes diarrhoea, stomach cramps and vomiting.
 It is transmitted through starchy foods such as rice.

-- When food poisoning is transmitted by the intake of potatoes, raw meat and vegetables and milk causing stomach cramps and high fever, it is caused due to Shigella.
+- When food poisoning is transmitted by the intake of potatoes, raw meat and vegetables and milk, causing stomach cramps and high fever, it is caused due to Shigella.

-Read more articles on Food Poisoning Signs and Symptoms
+Read more articles on Children's Health

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.